ECTS

 |

-Target skills
+Targeted skills

 - Understand the main flows of matter and energy in terrestrial and aquatic ecosystems

-- Understanding soil formation mechanisms
+- Understand the mechanisms of soil formation

-- Be able to propose a problem or testable hypothesis based on a question
+- Be able to propose a testable problem or hypothesis based on a question

-- Analyze data from observation or experiments
+- Ability to analyze data obtained from observation or experimentation